Mass in Motion

 Active Transportation

-• Partnering with Chelsea's Department of Housing & Community Development and Revere's Department of Planning & Community Development to advocate for safe, accessible infrastructure for walking, biking, and rolling across both cities.
+• Walk, Bike, & Roll Advisory Committee - Partnering with Revere's Office of Planning & Community Development and passionate community members to advocate for safe, accessible infrastructure for walking, biking, and rolling across Revere.

-The above North Suffolk Food Access Map is an interactive map with the locations and hours of operations of all food pantries and distributions, as well as the locations for the Chelsea Micro Pantries, local grocery stores, and local food marts.
+This North Suffolk Food Access Map is an interactive map with the locations and operating hours of all food pantries and distributions, the Chelsea Micro Pantries, local grocery stores, and local food marts.

 Getting Active in Revere & Chelsea